GravitoLtd/gravito-client-dotnet/README.md

 });
 ```

-## What after getting token?
+## After getting the token
 ### Here is what you can do next:
-* Create another client for using protected APIs
+* Create another client to use protected APIs
 * Set the received bearer token to created client

 ```c#